The 2021 Summer issue of MAPOR Newsletter is now available!

 Call for Participation

-45th Annual Conference
+46th Annual Conference

 The Midwest Association for Public Opinion Research’s annual conference welcomes abstract submissions on any topic related to public opinion research, communication, or survey research methodology.
 This year, we are accepting submissions for the following types of presentations: papers, methodological briefs, posters, and panels of papers.
 We are particularly interested in papers that relate to our conference theme:

-As ever, we encourage abstract submissions on all facets of research related to public opinion, communication, survey research, and their methodologies.
+We encourage abstract submissions on all facets of research related to public opinion, communication, survey research, and their methodologies.
 Topics may include but are not limited to: questionnaire design; interviewers’ role in data collection; total survey error; politics and public opinion; social media and public opinion; journalism, media, and public opinion; machine learning, big data, and data science; location and geographic information; challenges facing the field due to technological and societal shifts; the ethical use of public opinion and survey data; public opinion on social, economic, and political issues; data collection issues and strategies; qualitative and mixed-method research techniques; cross-cultural research; recruitment, participation, nonresponse; hard-to-reach populations; existing and new methods for collecting data from respondents; and data quality issues.

-Submissions: Abstracts of 300 words or fewer can be submitted here.
+Submissions: Abstracts of 300 words or fewer can be submitted below.
 In addition to a title and abstract, you will be asked to provide the name, institutional affiliation, and email address for all authors.
 The same author’s name may appear as first author on a maximum of two submissions.
 To allow for blind review, please remove all personally identifying information from the abstract’s text before submission.